corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/jira-setup.md

 4. Supply the user credentials to the [CENM identity manager configuration](identity-manager.html#jira-workflow).

-## Project Workflow
+## Configure projects' workflow

-Make sure that both projects (CSR and CRR) have this workflow configured:
+Configure the following workflow for both projects (CSR and CRR):

 ![jira 1](/en/images/jira-1.png "jira 1")
 When the HSM signs a request, the tickets move from the `Approved` status to `Done` automatically.